-Recently, MRVA published the changes in their final form.
+The Malta Residency Visa Agency has published the expected changes in Malta Residency Program.
 The name of the program is now the Malta Permanent Residence Programme (MPRP).
-Now that the update is concrete, investors may take action.

 The previous format of the program had three basic criteria.